okta-samples/okta-aspnet-core3-sample/README.md

 If you’ve never run an ASP.NET Core 3.x application before, you may notice a strange error page come up warning you that the site is potentially unsafe.
 This is because ASP.NET Core creates an HTTPS development certificate for you as part of the first-run experience, but it still needs to be trusted.
 You can ignore the warning by clicking on Advanced and telling the browser that it’s okay to visit this site even though there is no certificate for it.
 Or you can trust the certificate to get rid of this warning, check out [Configuring HTTPS in ASP.NET Core across different platforms] for more details.

-### Add the correct configuration to the Okta Developer Console (including the port you just found in [Run the web application](#run-the-web-application))

-Go to your [Okta Developer Console] and update the following parameters in your Okta Web Application configuration:
-* **Login redirect URI** - for example, https://localhost:5001/authorization-code/callback
-* **Logout redirect URI** - for example, https://localhost:5001/signout/callback

-For step-by-step instructions, visit the Okta [Sign Users in to Your Web Application guide] which will show you how to sign users in using Okta and, [Sign Users Out guide] which will show you how to sign users out of your app and out of Okta.

-### Add the same configuration to the sample's appsettings

-Replace the okta configuration placeholders in the `appsettings.json` with your configuration values from the [Okta Developer Console].
-You can see all the available configuration options in the [okta-aspnet GitHub](https://github.com/okta/okta-aspnet/blob/master/README.md).
-For step-by-step instructions, visit the Okta [Sign Users in to Your Web Application guide].
-The guide will walk you through adding Okta sign-in to your ASP.NET application.

-### Run again and try to sign in

 Click the **Sign In** link in the Home page and it will redirect you to the Okta hosted sign-in page.